 Power production should be symmetrical between legs, although the traditional standard is at least 90% symmetry as measured by the limb symmetry index (LSI) before clearing for sport.
 There can be exceptions made to this, yet it is only with a true LSI than an informed exception can be made.

-We use the 1080 to directly measure power in five RTP tests to ensure our athletes are prepared and at the lowest possible risk for re-injury.
+We use the 1080 to directly measure power in four RTP tests to ensure our athletes are prepared and at the lowest possible risk for re-injury.

 1. Single-Leg Broad Jump